Kuloud/cameraview/docs/_docs/filters.md

 disqus: 1
 ---

-Starting from version `2.1.0`, CameraView experimentally supports real-time filters that can modify the camera frames before they are shown and recorded.
+CameraView experimentally supports real-time filters that can modify the camera frames before they are shown and recorded.
 Just like [overlays](watermarks-and-overlays), these filters are applied to the preview and to any [picture or video snapshots](capturing-media).

-Starting from `2.5.0`, this feature is considered to be stable and you do not need the experimental flag to use it.
-The only condition is to use the `Preview.GL_SURFACE` preview.
+This feature is considered to be stable and the only condition is to use the `Preview.GL_SURFACE` preview.

 ### Simple usage